 Our close links with employers and professional bodies, and the recognised high quality of our teaching, means Cardiff University graduates are equipped with the skills, knowledge and attitudes that today's employers look for.
-Each year, around 94.8% of our graduates were in employment and/or further study, due to start a new job or course, or doing other activities, such as travelling (HESA data).
+97% of our graduates were in employment and/or further study, due to start a new job or course, or doing other activities, such as travelling (HESA data).

 HESA data: Copyright Higher Education Statistics Agency Limited 2020.
 The Higher Education Statistics Agency Limited cannot accept responsibility for any inferences or conclusions derived by third parties from its data.
 Data is from the latest Graduate Outcomes Survey 2017/18, published by HESA in June 2020.

 Discover more about the University and the city of Cardiff through our interactive online tour.